 The Retailer Energy Efficiency Scheme (REES) is a South Australian government initiative that requires energy retailers to help households and businesses save on energy use and costs, and lower their greenhouse gas emissions.

 South Australian households and businesses may be able to receive free or discounted energy efficiency activities from energy retailers participating in the REES.

-- installing water efficient shower heads, to help save water heating costs
+Typical activities include installing energy efficient lighting, or installing water efficient shower heads, helping save water heating costs.

-You may be eligible for a free home energy audit if you:
+As well as the energy saving activities, you may also be eligible for a free home energy audit if you:

 - hold a Commonwealth Government pensioner concession card

 - hold a TPI Gold Repatriation Health Card

 - hold a War Widows Gold Repatriation Health Card

 - hold a Gold Repatriation Health Card (EDA)

 - hold a Health Care Card (including a Low Income Health Care Card)